 Review & Rating of Horseshoe Bay Resort's Summit Rock Golf Club

 Jack Nicklaus has done it again - he's designed a fantastic par 72 signature course that is fun, scenic, and demanding but fair.
-He designed the 200 acre Summit Rock Golf Club to leverage the existing rolling Hill Country terrain just west of Marble Falls.
+He designed the 200-acre Summit Rock Golf Club to leverage the existing rolling Hill Country terrain just west of Marble Falls.
 Jack makes you think your way around Summit Rock with elevation changes, dog legs, sloping and rolling fairways, natural areas to carry, and wind - all of which put a premium on course management and club selection.
 With 5 tee boxes and yardages ranging from 4967 to 7258 yards, you don't want to bite off more than you can chew until you become very comfortable with the course.

-Part of what makes this course both unique and challenging is that it contains a lower level playing area, holes 1 and 2 and 13 through 18, that is framed by oak trees and an upper section (holes 3 through 12) that plays up and long a ridge offering impressive panoramic 30 mile views of the rolling Hill Country and Lake LBJ.
-During your round you'll play through grazing deer and a variety of vegetation, past creeks, streams, and ravines, and up and down the rolling terrain.
+Part of what makes this course both unique and challenging is that it contains a lower level playing area, holes 1 and 2 and 13 through 18, that is framed by oak trees and an upper playing section (holes 3 through 12) that plays up and along a ridge offering impressive panoramic 30 mile views of the rolling Hill Country and Lake LBJ.
+During your round, you'll play through grazing deer and a variety of vegetation, past creeks, streams, and ravines, and up and down the rolling terrain.
 The course has not yet been rated, so slope and rating are not available.
 A spectacular layout that's a joy to play and it's well deserving of all the awards and accolades, some of which include:

 Some of what makes Summit Rock Golf Club fun, demanding, and unique include:

 Jack has also created some very fun holes at Summit Rock Golf Club, some of which include: